Oh lovely to be Wystan Hugh Auden!

 ……….Twitting fascists abroad,

-……….And the bourgeois at home, and naturally God—
+……….And the bourgeois, and God—

 While Oxonians murmur: So true, Auden!

-When addressing the body,
+When addressing oneself to a body,

 Not to be politic, but be bawdy: